Finistere/antidote/docs/usage.rst

 .. note::

-    :ref:`advanced_usage:Advanced Factories` presents more complex usage of factories such as instantiating subclasses or being stateful.
+    :ref:`usage:Complex Factories` presents more complex usage of factories such as instantiating subclasses or being stateful.

 Singletons